 What is GDPR?

 General Data Protection Regulation (GDPR) was introduced in 2018 in order to regulate data privacy across Europe.
-This new law regulates the way in which we handle data, including collecting, storing and using it.
+This new law regulates the way we handle data, including its collection, storage, and use.
+Ecommerce lawyers help businesses to comply with these regulations, protecting them from potential legal issues and building trust.

 Tips for Designing a GDPR Proof Website